drphilmarshall/GalaxyCraft/README.md

-Well-resolved images of galaxies (like [these](http://talk.galaxyzoo.org/#/collections/CGZL00003q) from Galaxy Zoo) contain a lot of "morphological" information:  that is currently not being extracted and used.
-This is because fitting very flexible yet physically meangful models to high signal to noise ratio data of complex galaxies is hard.
+Well-resolved images of galaxies (like [these](http://talk.galaxyzoo.org/#/collections/CGZL00003q) from Galaxy Zoo) contain a lot of "morphological" information that is currently not being extracted and used.
+This is because fitting very flexible yet physically meangful models to high signal to noise ratio data of complex galaxies is hard!
 We'd like to advance astronomy by enabling a lot of *new galaxy astrophysics parameters* - such as the spiral arm winding tightness, star formation clumpiness, dust texture, and so on - to be inferred from our beautiful data.